Start My Answer

 The FDCPA can protect you

-TRS Recovery is governed by the Fair Debt Collection Practices Act (FDCPA), a federal law that limits what debt collectors can do in order to collect on a debt.
+It is important to understand that you have statutory rights under the Fair Debt Collection Practices Act (FDCPA).
+The FDCPA is a federal law that limits what debt collectors can do in order to collect on a debt.
 All debt collection agencies must comply with these rules during the collection process and all interactions with consumers, like you.

 Under the FDCPA, the following practices are prohibited: